gift-surg/SlicSeg/README.md

   * Click `Segment` to segment the object on this slice, based on the scribbes you have entered
   * Select the range (start and end slices) over which the segmentation will propagate
   * Click `Propagate` to continue the segmentation over these slices
+  * Add additional scribbles on the segmentation result for refinement if needed.
   * Click `Save` to save the segmentation